yerbestpal/wpd2_cw2/README.md

 2. `npm run nodemon` and go to localhost:80 in your browser.

 ## Deployment
-You can find the app deployed at https://wpd2-fitness-tracker.herokuapp.com
+You can find the app deployed at...